dsjardim/pytorch_gan/posts/BlogPost2.md

 ```

 Now, we have to feed the discriminator with some fake images.

-So, we create a random noise and pass it to the generator.
-And the output of it should be something like the real images.
+To do that, we create a random noise and pass it to the generator.
+The output of it should be something like the real images.
 Having done that, we feed the discriminator with these fake images and we go through the same process as before.
 But now, we will have the error rate of the discriminator for the prediction of fake images.

 Finally, we sum those two error rates to obtain the real loss of the discriminator.
 Therefore, this loss will be used to backpropagate the error and update the weights of the discriminator.

 ```python